Cantera/cantera/doc/doxygen/mainpage.md

 > **Note:** This is the **%Cantera Developer API** documentation; for general
 > information on %Cantera, refer to [**cantera.org**](https://cantera.org).
+> The %Cantera source code is hosted on [GitHub](https://github.com/Cantera/cantera).

 Use sidebar or menu at the top to view detailed documentation of the code, or use the following shortcuts: